Water sampling – Turon River near Sunny Corner

 Sample locations

-Water samples have been collected from two monitoring rounds to date (Spring 2023 and autumn 2024) from the following sites downstream of the former mine:
+Water samples have been collected from three monitoring rounds to date (spring 2023 and autumn and winter 2024) from the following sites downstream of the former mine:

 • Sample point 1 – Daylight Creek, 1.4 kilometres downstream of the former mine (in-field probe measurements only during Spring 2023 monitoring).